RausellLab/CellIDPaperScript/README.md

 * Supplementary Figure 10, 11, 12

 ### Supplementary Note 7.
-Influence of the cell heterogeneity background in the assessment of Cell-ID gene
+Influence of the cell heterogeneity background in the assessment of Cell-ID gene signatures and its impact in label transferring performance across independent datasets.

-signatures and its impact in label transferring performance across independent datasets.
+* Supplementary Table 12

 ### Supplementary Note 8.
 Computational details, timing and memory consumption